BradCrumb/CakeDataGridder/README.md

-		'indentSize'		=> 2,			//Indent size for nested grids 'rawData'			=> false		//Place this data one on one inside the field instead of searching for data 'escape'			=> false		//HTML escape retrieved data
+		'indentSize'		=> 2,			//Indent size for nested grids 'rawData'			=> false		//Place this data one on one inside the field instead of searching for data 'escape'			=> false		//HTML escape retrieved data 'autoLink'			=> false		//Automatically create hyperlinks for URLs and e-mail addresses ),
-	),
 	'grid'			=> array(				//Default grid settings
 		'class' => 'data_grid'				//Class for datagrid